-Video production prices might seem like a dark art, but they’re not.
-We reveal exactly how we calculate a video production cost and show you examples of what you’ll get.
+Video production prices might seem like dark art, but they’re not.
+We reveal exactly how you can calculate a budget for your video.

 In video production, there are some fixed costs associated with every production.
 Then there are extras that you might opt for, or indeed your particular production might require.
 In this post, we’ll share with you the formula we use for pricing a video production.
 Hopefully this will ease your mind and allow you to concentrate on the real value a video can provide for your company.

 In every film production there are hundreds of skilled people involved, as you probably noticed listed in a film’s credits.
 All of these people need to be paid for their services rendered.
 In corporate filmmaking, we don’t need as many people to produce the film; however, we do need to replicate their skills in order to complete the movie.
 We do that by whittling those huge lists of people and skills to the absolute minimum in order to reduce the cost of production.
 We normally make do with three to five people, adding more skills as needed by the particular production.
 Of course the more people you add, the more the production costs will rise.